cbib/DIMet/README.md

 DIMet supports the analysis of full metabolite abundances and isotopologue contributions, and allows to perform it either in the differential comparison mode or as a time-series analysis.
 As input, the DIMet accepts three types of measures: a) isotopologues’ contributions, b) fractional contributions (also known as mean enrichment), c) full metabolites’ abundances.
 Specific functions process each of the three types of measures separately.

-Note: DIMet is intended for downstream analysis of tracer metabolomics data that has been corrected for the presence of natural isotopologues.
+_Note_: DIMet is intended for downstream analysis of tracer metabolomics data that has been corrected for the presence of natural isotopologues.

 # Installing DIMet